intelligent-username/Classification/README.md

     This calculation is done for every sample.
 Notice that we don't square or take the absolute value of the errors, instead we want to keep track of how much each prediction strayed from the truth.

 3. Train a new tree to predict *these* residuals.
-We train on the residuals in order to understand what we're doing wrong in the current ensemble of trees and move in the opposite direction.
+We train on the residuals in order to understand what we're doing wrong in the current ensemble (group) of trees and move in the opposite direction.

 4. Add this tree’s predictions to the previous ones, scaled by a learning rate (\eta):